DrakeLab/miller-tb-assortativity/README.md

 Male-bias in TB case reports is thought to be due to sex-specific differences in exposure to Mtb or susceptibility to disease following exposure, or a combination of the two.
 Exposure rates could be mediated by differences in behaviors and societal gender roles.
 For example men may have more contacts or be more central in social networks though previous studies have failed to substantiate this (Mossong et al. 2008, etc.).
 Alternatively, sex-specific exposure rates could be driven by differences in the types of contacts that men compared to women.
 Specifically, exposure could be higher in men due to assortative mixing which is where individuals tend to associate with others similar to them, creating sub-groups within a social network.
 However, we lack studies analyzing the role of hypothesized exposure mechanisms at driving male-bias.

 The effects of assortativity (i.e., modularity) on aggregated (i.e., regardless of subgroup) epidemic dynamics (e.g., total outbreak size or equilibrium prevalence) depend on the infection process (SIR, SIS) and the distribution of subgroup size.
 Tuberculosis transmission is better represented by an SIR than an SIS process.
-In SIR systems, the total outbreak size of diseases with SIR dynamics decrease with increasing assortativity, perhaps due to a build-up of recovered nodes within-subgroups and transmission bottlenecks between subgroups (Nandini 2018).
+In SIR systems, the total outbreak size of diseases with SIR dynamics decrease with increasing assortativity, perhaps due to a build-up of recovered nodes within-subgroups and transmission bottlenecks between subgroups (Nadini 2018).
 However, very high assortativity may be required to produce this "protective" effect of assortativity (Salathe & Jones 2015, Sah et al. 2017).
 In contrast, for SIS processes, infected nodes return to susceptible nodes and a build-up of recovered nodes does not occur, resulting in intensely connected subgroups which increase the equilibrium prevalence of infection (Nandini 2018).
-Subgroup size also affects disease spread: networks with larger subgroups increase epidemic size when compared with networks with constant subgroup size.
-Most prior studies have focused on networks with multiple (in the range of 10 to 100), highly connected subgroups.
-For our purposes, an open question remains about how disease spreads within lightly assorted networks with two subgroups (i.e., men and women) which potentially vary in their susceptibility to infection.
+Subgroup size also affects disease spread: networks with larger subgroups increase epidemic size when compared with networks with constant subgroup size (Sah et al. 2017).
+The number of subgroups also affects how assortativity relates to outbreak size: outbreak size on less fragmented (fewer subgroups) networks are not affected by assortativity but outbreak size on more fragmented networks increases with assortativity (Sah et al. 2017).
+Most prior studies have focused on networks with multiple (in the range of 10 to 1000, Sah et al. 2017), highly connected subgroups.
+For our purposes, an open question remains about how disease spreads within lightly assorted networks with two subgroups (i.e., men and women) which potentially vary in their susceptibility to infection (i.e., are men "supersusceptibles", Kraft 2015).

 We wondered whether sex-assortativity in social networks could contribute to male-bias or if previously described differences in susceptibility between the sexes are necessary to explain male-bias.